madelineattableau/TC2019/LODS instructions.md

 In this part you will get to know:
 1. How to do a sentiment analysis and display the results.
 2. How to use parameters to change the output of our code.
-3. Which Top 1 Chartsongs from the UK and US have the most positive and negative sentiment.
+3. Which Top 1 Chartsongs from the UK and US have the most positive, negative, or overall sentiment.

 Move on to the worksheet **R: Lyrics Sentiment** or **Python: Lyrics Sentiment**.